 - You get to invite guests and deliver tremendous value

-In conclusion, your content should be focused on not just generating traffic but converting them into customers.
-Make sure to build your strategy according to what your audience wants rather than what the sales funnel requires.
-And lastly, keep up with the latest trends and news to stay relevant in the market.
+In conclusion, your content marketing strategy should be focused on not just reaching your target audience but converting them into customers.
+Make sure to build your strategy according to what your target audience wants rather than what the sales funnel requires.
+And lastly, keep up with the latest trends and news to stay relevant in the market so to be at the top of your content creation game.